TheFpiasta/clean-up-crunchyroll/README.md

 in multiple languages.
 This extension cleans up the simulcast calendar and only displays the first entry for each anime title per day.

-## How to use the Extention
+## How to use the Extension

-The extension is NOT available on the Chrome Web Store.
-However, you can load the extension locally.
+The extension will be available on the Chrome Web Store in a view days.
-(To create a Chrome Web Store-Developer Account, you have to pay 5 $ registration fee ...
-I'm not ready to do this right now for a fun account.)
+However, you can load the extension locally too.

 To load the extension locally:

-1. Clone this repoitory.
+1. Clone this repository.
 2. In your browser, go to: `chrome://extensions/`
 3. Toggle Developer mode on (top right of the page).
 4. Click the Load unpacked button.